The Apple of His Eye ... commentary of Psalm 74

 Blessed are the merciful: for they shall obtain mercy.

 Blessed are the pure in heart: for they shall see God.

 Blessed are the peacemakers: for they shall be called the children of God.

 Blessed are they which are persecuted for righteousness' sake: for theirs is the kingdom of heaven.

 Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.

 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you.”
 [Matthew 5:1-12]

-The LORD GOD will not forget not the congregation of thy poor!
+From this passage we see that The LORD GOD will not forget the congregation of thy poor!

 The kingdom of Heaven is soon

 will surely be ushered into this kingdom.